microsoft/Mastering-the-Marketplace/docs/vm/Labs/lab3-generalize-and-capture-image/lab3.a-generalize-and-capture-windows-image/index.md

 1. Check the **Generalize** checkbox under System cleanup actions
 1. From the Shutdown options dropdown, select **Shutdown** and click **OK**

-    At this point, your VM will process these commands and in a few minutes will close the application on its own.
-Please note that the VM should NOT be restarted once it is generalized.
+    > ⚠️ At this point, your VM will process these commands and in a few minutes will close the application on its own.
+The VM should NOT be restarted once it is generalized.

 ## Capture the Image